Nuctori/lua_SQLBuilder/readme.md

-# SqlBuilder Library
+# lua_SQLBuilder

-The SqlBuilder library provides a flexible and convenient way to construct SQL statements in Lua.
+The lua_SQLBuilder library provides a flexible and convenient way to construct SQL statements in Lua.
 It offers a basic SQLBuilder object that provides interfaces to construct any SQL statement, including WHERE, OR, ORDER_BY, DESC, ASC, GROUP_BY, HAVING, LIMIT, FOR_UPDATE, and PROCEDURE.

 ## Usage